Daughter of the Forest: Elaine

 Beautiful and wealthy, she is Richard's daughter and Red's betrothed.
 She was also Red and Simon's childhood friend.
 Her father sent Simon to die because Elaine fell in love with him, and Simon cannot inherit because he is the youngest son.

 She is shown to be kind and has a mind of her own—befriending Sorcha even though the others shun her.
 Elaine is also the one to inform Red's household that he has cancelled their betrothal to marry Sorcha.

 Others

 Donal

 Master of Arms at Sevenwaters, he served Lord Colum for fourteen years, training all Sorcha's brothers and watching over the army.
 He is dismissed after Simon's escape.

 Father Brian

 Christian Hermit who lives near Sevenwaters, teaches languages, reading and writing to some of Lord Colum's children.
 He helps Sorcha and Finbar hide Simon, and is murdered by Lady Oonagh.

 Seamus Redbeard

 Neighbor and Lord Colum's closest ally.
-His daughter, Eilis, is married to Liam.
+His daughter, Eilis, is engaged to Liam.